tasmota/docs/docs/Lights.md

 5 channel lights are RGBCCT - a 3 channel RGB light and an additional 2 channel CCT light.

-**Alexa**: you can use Philips Hue emulation, the light will appear as Color light and White light with CT control.
+**Alexa**: You can use Philips Hue emulation, the light will appear as Color light and White light with CT control.

 |Configuration|(see below)|
 |---|---|